Southern Hospice Group: St Barnabas Hospices

-The hospices first charity shop opened in 1989, with further shops opening throught the 90s, 00s and 10s..
+The hospice's first charity shop opened in 1989, with further shops opening throughout the 1990s, 2000s and 2010s.
 The hospice moved to a new location in 2011.
 In 2016 Henry Fitzalan Howard took over as president after Lady Sarah Clutton's death.

-Patrons and Ambassadors

-The hospices patrons and ambassadors include Margaret Bambford OBE former Deputy Lieutenant of West Sussex, Sir Nick Gibb former MP and Tim Loughton MP.
+The hospice's patrons and ambassadors include Margaret Bambford OBE former Deputy Lieutenant of West Sussex, Sir Nick Gibb former MP and Tim Loughton MP.

 Chestnut Tree House

-Chestnut Tree House is a childrens hospice in Arundel.
+Chestnut Tree House is a children's hospice in Arundel.
 Founded in October 1997 as the Chestnut Tree Trust, the hospice provides care for children with life-threatening conditions in East and West Sussex and South East Hampshire.

 The Trust started working with the Trustees of St Barnabas just under a year later in April 1998.
 With St Barnabas House providing some of the funding and care initially.
 Work on Chestnut Tree House began in 2001 after Lady Sarah Clutton donated the land, with the building opening in 2003.

-In 2002 the first charity shop opened, with more opening throught the 00s and 10s.
+In 2002 the first charity shop opened, with more opening through the 00s and 10s.

-Patrons and Ambassadors

 Patrons and Ambassadors of Chestnut Tree House include Peter Andre, Chesney Hawkes, Jodie Kidd, Joe Stilgoe, Julia Donaldson, Julie Graham as well as patrons and ambassadors of St Barnabas.